The Dark-Skinned Lord and His Beloved: Adamson, Ratta, and Krishna-Radha

 The Couple at the Heart of Bhakti Hinduism

 The devotional Bhakti traditions of Hinduism, particularly the Gaudiya Vaishnava school that emerged in medieval Bengal but drew on much older material, center their religious life on the figure of Krishna and his beloved Radha.
 The couple is not incidental to the tradition.
 They are its devotional fulcrum.
-The Bhagavata Purana, the Gita Govinda of Jayadeva, and an enormous body of devotional poetry and song place Radha-Krishna at the center of the relationship between the human soul and the divine.
+The Bhagavata Purana, the Gita Govinda of Jayadeva, and an enormous body of devotional poetry and song place Radha and Krishna at the center of the relationship between the human soul and the divine.

 What the Urantia Book Says

 Adamson's specific history matches the Krishna profile in several particulars.
-He was the firstborn of Adam and Eve, of the pure violet race.
-He left the second garden with a company of twenty-seven and traveled north into the highlands, where he established a new civilization:
+He was the firstborn of Adam and Eve, of the pure violet race, and a mature man with a settled history when he chose his northern journey:

 "Adamson would not desert his parents on Urantia, he was disinclined to flee from hardship or danger, but he found the associations of the second garden far from satisfying.
 He did much to forward the early activities of defense and construction but decided to leave for the north at the earliest opportunity."
-(UB 77:5.4)
+(77:5.4)

 "A company of twenty-seven followed Adamson northward in quest of these people of his childhood fantasies.
 In a little over three years Adamson's party actually found the object of their adventure, and among these people he discovered a wonderful and beautiful woman, twenty years old, who claimed to be the last pure-line descendant of the Prince's staff."
-(UB 77:5.5)
+(77:5.5)

 Ratta is described in the strongest terms the Urantia Book applies to any female figure: a wonderful and beautiful woman, twenty years old, the last pure-line descendant of the Caligastia staff's loyal lineage.
-Adamson and Ratta produced sixty-seven children, including the unique invisible order (the secondary midwayer progenitors), and their civilization persisted at high cultural level for seven thousand years in the region east of the Caspian Sea, near the Kopet Dagh (77:5.6-10).
+Adamson and Ratta produced sixty-seven children, including the unique invisible order that became the secondary midwayers, and the couple commanded a corps of helpers who labored with them for life:

 What the Ancient Source Says